What's Your Temperature - Foodservice Blog

 Complex Carbohydrate

 Sweet potatoes are a versatile vegetable that is perfect for both sweet and salty style recipes.
-There are numerous dishes and ways to prepare sweet potatoes, both as a side dish or as a tasty dessert.
+There are numerous dishes and ways to prepare them, both as a side dish or as a tasty dessert.

 Found commonly around the holiday season, candied sweet potatoes are a sweet side dish that features sweet potatoes, brown sugar, marshmallows, maple syrup, and molasses.

 Sweet potato fries are becoming more commonly available at both casual and fast food restaurants.
-Made by either julienning or steak cutting and deep frying sweet potatoes just like regular French fries, sweet potato fries are a healthy substitute.
+Made by either julienning or steak cutting and deep frying sweet potatoes just like regular French fries, they are a healthy substitute.

 Sweet Potatoes are a great choice for both baby food puree and solid foods.
 Packed with vitamins and minerals that act as a great immunity booster, sweet potatoes are an extremely healthy food.